csaez/quicklauncher/README.md

 `quicklauncher.py` to your maya script directory.

-If you are a developer or want to integrate quicklauncher in your pipeline, I highly recommend the standard `setup.py` script as it brings more flexibility and is the exact same procedure as every other python library.
+If you are a developer or want to integrate quicklauncher in your pipeline, I highly recommend the standard `setup.py` script as it brings more flexibility.

 ```python
 python setup.py install